Stay well: The National Health Service [NHS] for Asylum Seekers and refugees

 - Pre-booked appointments via NHS111

-Here are some useful websites:
+Here are some useful phone lines and websites

 Asylum Help UK